 High visitor traffic can make highway travel dangerous during both the summer and winter months.
 Extreme weather conditions we experience include high winds, thunderstorms, torrential downpours, along with heavy snow and white-out conditions that can only make things worse.
 You could easily get yourself into trouble on any roadway in Mono County, be it a state highway or dirt road in the backcountry.
 It is essential that you keep your vehicle fueled and equipped in case your vehicle is disabled.

 Mono County has numerous roads and trails for various off-road vehicles.
 There are maps available from the National Forest Service.
-Please adhere to the rules of road and protect the natural resources of Mono County so you can enjoy yourself.
+Please adhere to the rules of the road and protect the natural resources of Mono County so you can enjoy yourself.

 All vehicles that are operated on public lands must be registered with the Department of Motor Vehicles (DMV).
 The OHV fund is used for acquisition of new OHV areas, development and operation of existing OHV areas, enforcement of the rules and regulations, and protection of the natural resources.